Djibril Cissé: Panathinaikos

 On 25 June 2009, Cissé signed a four-year contract with Panathinaikos.
 It was reported that the player would earn €2.5 million per year, while French club Marseille would get an estimated €8 million as a transfer fee.
 The total cost of the transfer is about €20 million, taking into account the various bonuses.
-He scored his first goal in Greece against Crete-based Ergotelis and soon he became the new leader of the team.
+He scored his first goal in Greece against Ergotelis and soon he became the new leader of the team.
 He was the Superleague topscorer for the 2009–10, leading his team to win the double.
 In his first year in Greece, Cissé scored 23 goals in 28 matches.

 Cissé's performances made Panathinaikos fans love him.
 He had stated that after making the double in Greece he would love to play again in the Champions League with Panathinaikos and looking for a successful season also in Greece.
 On 30 October 2010, he scored two goals (one penalty) in the Derby of the eternal enemies against arch-rivals Olympiacos in a 2–1 home win.
 At the MVP award ceremony for the eighth fixture, Cissé said: "I am not only a player of Panathinaikos, but I am also a fan."
 In the new season, he has already scored 18 goals in 20 matches in the Greek League and one goal in the Greek Cup.
 He was also the team captain of Panathinaikos and the most valuable player of the club.

 On 19 February 2011, Olympiacos beat Panathinaikos in Karaiskaki Stadium (2–1), after a controversial game.
 After the game, Cissé had a wrangle with Olympiacos' president Evangelos Marinakis, who also used homophobic slurs against Cissé.
 He was beaten by Olympiacos' fans and stated that he was going to appeal to the UEFA.
 He stated also that he had lost his patience with the questionable refereeing in Greece: "I will make my decisions but believe me, I've had enough.
 I can't go on under these conditions."
 One month later, Cissé reached 50 goals as a Panathinaikos player in domestic and European competitions.
 He celebrated this goal by wearing a t-shirt of Panathinaikos supporters group Gate 13.